Our lawyers are investigating toxic baby food autism lawsuits.

 Baby Food Lawsuit Updates

 June 2022: A California judge rejected an effort by the defendants in a toxic baby food lawsuit to discredit the plaintiff’s expert testimony on causation and have the case thrown out.
 The decision came in the case of NC v.
-Han Celestial, et al. (Superior Ct. of Cal., Los Angeles Cnty. – 21STCV22822), in which the plaintiff is claiming that his autism was caused by toxic metals in the defendants’ baby foods.
+Han Celestial, et al. (Superior Ct. of Cal., Los Angeles County. – 21STCV22822), in which the plaintiff claims his autism was caused by toxic metals in the defendants’ baby foods.
 The plaintiff retained 4 expert witnesses to establish that exposure to heavy metals in baby foods could contribute to autism and/or ADHD.
 The defendants attacked the scientific credibility of these expert opinions and moved to have all 4 expert witnesses excluded from the case.
 In a lengthy, well-reasoned opinion, the judge denied that motion and allowed the case to proceed.
 This ruling is a significant step forward for the plaintiffs in toxic baby lawsuits.

 Heavy Metals Are Discovered in Baby Foods

 The HBBF report prompted an investigation by the U.S. House of Representatives Subcommittee on Economic and Consumer Policy.
 In February 2021, the Committee issued a detailed investigative report entitled Baby Foods are Tainted with Dangerous Levels of Arsenic, Lead, Cadmium, and Mercury (the “Congressional Report”).
 The Congressional Report confirmed the results of the HBBF testing regarding the dangerous levels of toxic heavy metals in a wide range of baby foods.
 More than anything else, this report triggered the recent wave of baby food lawsuits.

 Which Baby Foods Had the Highest Levels of Heavy Metals?